thomasstrassmann/all-about-bass/README.md

 ## Features
 ---
 ### Basic features
-All HTML files have certain features in common these are:
+All HTML files have certain features in common and these are:
 * A custom logo.
 * Responsive content and layout using relative sizes.
 * A fixed header that has a hamburger menu on narrower devices.